mougrim/yii2-mougrim-logger/README.md

+# Repository is archived
+If you want to maintain it, you can make a fork.

 # Mougrim logger port Extension for Yii 2

 This extension provides using [mougrim/php-logger](https://github.com/mougrim/php-logger) (ex [Mitallast](https://github.com/mitallast/) Logger) in Yii 2 Framework.